ahmohbati/SecOn/Salt.md

 http://docs.saltstack.com/topics/tutorials/firewall.html

 #### Installation ####
-For new deployments, Advanced Setup checks to see if the securityonion-onionsalt package is installed and, if so, asks if you want to enable Salt.
-Simply answer "Yes" and it will configure salt-master and/or salt-minion services and open firewall ports as necessary.
+For new deployments, [Best Practices](https://github.com/Security-Onion-Solutions/security-onion/wiki/Best-Practices) (Production Mode) checks to see if the `securityonion-onionsalt` package is installed and, if so, enables Salt by default.
+If choosing the "Custom" configuration option (Production Mode), simply answer "Yes" at the prompt (where applicable), and setup will configure salt-master and/or salt-minion services and open firewall ports as necessary.

 For existing deployments, please see: